stadlar/IST-FUT-FMTH/docs/ÍST TS 315_2025 Claims.md

 The following documents are referenced in ÍST {{spec_id}}, as part of their content constitutes the requirements of this document.
 If newer editions exist, only the edition cited applies.

-NextGenPSD2 v1.3.8. *The Berlin Group NextGenPSD2 Access to Account Framework*.
+NextGenPSD2 v1.3.8. *The Berlin Group NextGenPSD2 Access to Account Framework.*

 OpenAPI v3.0.1.
 The OpenAPI Specification (OAS) by the OpenAPI Initiative, a Linux Foundation Collaborative Project.

 ## Terms and definitions

-- **Claim system** is the system owned and operated by Reiknistofa bankanna (RB), for storing and displaying information about Claims.
+- **Claims System** is the system owned and operated by Reiknistofa bankanna (RB) for storing and displaying information about claims.
 This system makes it possible to track the status of claims, see which ones are in the payment process, which have been paid, and which have been sent for collection.

-- **Claimant** (often abbreviated as **KT**) is the unique national identification number issued by the Registers Iceland (ic. Þjóðskrá Íslands) and used by governmental bodies and enterprises to identify individuals, and through a comparable schema under the Iceland Revenue and Customs (ic. ríkisskattstjóri), legal entities in Iceland.
-It is used to identify the sender and receiver.
+- **Claimant** (often abbreviated as **KT**) is the unique national identification number issued by Registers Iceland (ic. Þjóðskrá Íslands) for individuals, and by the Iceland Revenue and Customs (ic. ríkisskattstjóri) for legal entities in Iceland.
+It is used to identify both senders and receivers.

 - **Claim** is a request for payment from a sender to a receiver.
-It is stored in the Claim System and can be in Icelandic or foreign currency.
+It is stored in the Claims System that is managed by Reiknistofa Bankanna (RB)
-- A claim is **uniquely identified** by the following five components:
+  A claim is **uniquely identified** by the following five components:
   1. **Claimant**
   2. **Bank**
   3. **Ledger** (in this case, 66)
   4. **ID**
   5. **Due date**

-- **SecondarCollection** refers to the process of forwarding an unpaid or overdue claim to a specialized collection agency after the final due date has passed.
+- **Secondary Collection** refers to the process of forwarding an unpaid or overdue claim to a specialized collection agency after the final due date has passed.
 At this stage, additional fees or interest may apply, and the collection agency typically takes steps (such as contacting the debtor or negotiating new payment terms) to recover the outstanding amount.

 <!-- TerminalogyEnd -->